 The silk manufacture was introduced into England in the sixteenth and seventeenth centuries by Flemish and Huguenot refugees.
-Carried on as a typical "domestic" industry,1 it was especially favored by the protective legislation of the succeeding period.
+Carried on as a typical "domestic" industry,27 it was especially favored by the protective legislation of the succeeding period.
 Even after the decisive blow had been dealt the protective system through the abolition of the corn laws in 1846, a considerable protecting duty was retained on silks.
 Not until the Franco-British commercial treaty of 1860 were they admitted free into Great Britain; this being the very last step in carrying into effect the policy of free trade.

-The British silk manufacture, as it stood in 1860, succumbed under the new régime.
+The British silk manufacture, as it stood in 1860 succumbed under the new régime.
 It had been conducted by the same methods as when first introduced from France.
 It was a handicraft industry, and could not hold its own against the competition of the continental products of the same industrial type.
 An almost romantic part of it was carried on in the Spitalfields district of London, where the Huguenots had first gathered and where the industry had long been carried on by them and their descendants.
-The Spitalfields industry was decadent even before 1860; it had been handicapped by the soot and clouds of London

-1 On the eighteenth century, see the memoranda in Held, Zwei Bucher zur sozialen Geschichte Englands, p.
-560. On the continuance of the "cottage factories" through the middle of the nineteenth century, see the Report of the (Chamberlain) Tariff Commission, "Evidence on the Silk Industry," paragraph 3390.
-A former silk manufacturer of Coventry remarked, "The cottage factories were generally built to hold two or three looms, and generally the husband, wife, or eldest son or daughter used to attend the two or three looms. . .
-I have seen the High Street in front of our warehouse crowded with carriers' carts [bringing silk goods from the neighboring villages] for several hundred yards up the street."
-This Tariff Commission, organized under the leadership of Joseph Chamberlain as part of the "tariff reform," i. e., protectionist movement, is not to be confounded with official commissions. and weakened by the drifting of its workpeople to other industries.
-After that fatal date, only a few hand loom weavers remained; and these still produce a few specialties for West End retailers, a contrast to the 50,000 persons once employed in the district.1 Other places, - Coventry, Macclesfield, Manchester, - also had carried on a considerable silk industry; since 1860 it has shrunk or disappeared.
+The Spitalfields industry was decadent even before 1860; it had been handicapped by the soot and clouds of London and weakened by the drifting of its workpeople to other industries.
+After that fatal date, only a few hand loom weavers remained; and these still produce a few specialties for West End retailers,-a contrast to the 50,000 persons once employed in the district.
+28 Other places, -- Coventry, Macclesfield, Manchester,-also had carried on a considerable silk industry; since 1860 it has shrunk or disappeared.
 Silk throwing, formerly a trade of importance, has been entirely given up.
 Most of the hand looms, once thousands in number, have gone.
-Macclesfield in the old days had 6,000 or 8,000 hand looms; perhaps a 1,000 such remain.2 In other silk centers of former days, a small industry, in odds and ends for local sales, continues to hold a place.
-3 But the remnant is of no considerable industrial importance, and it is dwindling.
+Macclesfield in the old days had 6,000 or 8,000 hand looms; perhaps a 1,000 such remain.29 In other silk centers of former days, a small industry, in odds and ends for local sales, continues to hold a place.30 But the remnant is of no considerable industrial importance, and it is dwindling.